LunashaGit/TamaGreen---Microsoft/README.md

 - Notification each day a little bit before the peak of energy.
 - The death of the avatar will result in the loss of part of the user's score.
 - Advice given on improvements you can do daily to save energy and money, based on the data you give the app and your style of answers.
+- Bonuses are awarded based on your actual environment (solar panel, water tank ...).

 ---